-Potential employers will need skills like the ability to write, analyse and present data, create a trusting atmosphere with the public and customers, manage change, collaborate to problem solve, the ability to manage staff and build teams.
+Potential employers will need skills like the ability to write, analyse and present data, create a trusting atmosphere with the public and customers, manage change, listening and interpretation skills, collaborate to problem-solve, the ability to manage staff and build teams.
 These are all communication skills.
 You may not be fluent, but have you got skills in these areas?

 Many people who stammer communicate very well because communication involves far more than just speech.
 Good communication includes listening skills, body language, facial expression, and tone/volume of your voice.
 Good communication is the ability to share the right information at the right time, in the right way and with the right people.
 Not just the ability to make small talk.

 Research the organisation and find out who will interview you.
 Practise your responses to questions, based on the job description and person specification.

 Make a good first impression.
-Walk into the interview room with a smile, make natural eye-contact and shake hands with your interviewers.
+Walk into the room with a smile, make natural eye-contact and shake hands with your interviewers.
 Pause before answering a question, ask to have a question repeated if necessary.
 Have some questions ready for the end of the interview.

-During interview questions, address how having a stammer has helped your self-development, and maybe expanded your vocabulary, helped you become more creative, more empathetic, more resilient, write better or be an excellent listener.
-Or how it propelled you into learning public presentation skills.
+During interview questions, talk positively about stammering; say how having a stammer has helped your self-development and determination; how it might have expanded your vocabulary and helped you become good at writing; how it has helped you become more empathetic, more resilient and made you an excellent listener.
+Or mention how it propelled you into learning public presentation skills.

-Don't be surprised if you're not asked further questions about your stammering at interview.
+Don't be surprised if you're not asked further questions about your stammering at the interview.
 Under the Equality Act 2010, employers are not allowed to ask about a disability during the recruitment process.